 - Production concentrated in too few hands – The COVID-19 health crisis is directly responsible for some supply problems, but in many cases, the coronavirus pandemic accelerated or exposed existing shortcomings within the supply chain.
 Among them, reliance on too few produces for key components proved disastrous for automakers and other industries beset by slowdown.
 Modern goods incorporate highly technical components, as well as specialized materials.
 Combined with the expertise necessary to manufacture consumer goods, makers count on access to critical parts, which often source from a limited number of vendors.
 When crucial elements of production are concentrated in too few hands, the rest of the supply chain operates at the mercy of its weakest link.
 According to the Harvard Business Review, identifying and correcting this type of risk and vulnerability is essential to shaping a stronger supply chain for the future.
 A “China plus one” strategy has been put forth, incorporating regional backup production at sites in Vietnam, Thailand, and similar locales but detractors feel conditions call for greater geographic diversity.

 - Resilience without sacrificing competitiveness – As a rule, adaptability benefits businesses; the coronavirus crisis underscored the importance of supply chain resiliency.
-Given the amount of electronics and technical input required to make modern components, manufacturers are not likely to take up in-house production for everything needed, producing finished goods.
+Given the number of electronics and technical input required to make modern components, manufacturers are not likely to take up in-house production for everything needed, producing finished goods.
 However, by mapping risk and identifying vulnerabilities specific to their production practices, it is hoped firms in the future will avoid the types of exposure responsible for COVID-related supply chain disruptions.
 Despite conditions presently undermining the supply chain, consumer demand for low prices has not waned.
 A challenge looms for makers and sellers; while devising better ways to bounce back under adversity, successful companies must also maintain competitiveness.

-- Rethinking lean manufacturing practices – A robust supply chain allows manufacturers to operate “lean” strategies, limiting the amount of raw materials held at any given time.
+- Rethinking lean manufacturing practices – A robust supply chain allows manufacturers to operate “lean” strategies, limiting the number of raw materials held at any given time.
 Though low inventory levels offer cash flow benefits for makers, overly lean manufacturing practices exposed supply chain weaknesses related to COVID-19.
 Without abandoning lean efficiencies, companies coping with pandemic fallout may reimagine production practices with supply chain vulnerability in mind.